nihalalarifi/hackathon-platform/README.md

 # Hackathon Management Platform

-A full-stack platform for managing hackathon events, built with a Flutter web frontend and a Flask REST API backend.
-It supports four user roles — participant, mentor, judge, and organizer — each with tailored features for managing teams, mentoring sessions, judging, and event scheduling.
+A full stack platform for managing hackathon events, built with a Flutter web frontend and a Flask REST API backend.
+It supports four user roles participant, mentor, judge, and organizer each with tailored features for managing teams, mentoring sessions, judging, and event scheduling.

 ## Why We Built This